Photothermal therapy

 Photothermal therapy (PTT) refers to efforts to use electromagnetic radiation (most often in infrared wavelengths) for the treatment of various medical conditions, including cancer.
-This approach is an extension of photodynamic therapy, in which a photosensitizer is excited with specific band light.
+This neurotherapy is an extension of photodynamic therapy, in which a photosensitizer is excited with specific band light.
 This activation brings the sensitizer to an excited state where it then releases vibrational energy (heat), which is what kills the targeted cells.

 Unlike photodynamic therapy, photothermal therapy does not require oxygen to interact with the target cells or tissues.
 Current studies also show that photothermal therapy is able to use longer wavelength light, which is less energetic and therefore less harmful to other cells and tissues.

 Nanoscale materials

 Most materials of interest currently being investigated for photothermal therapy are on the nanoscale.
-One of the key reasons behind this is the enhanced permeability and retention effect observed with particles in a certain size range (typically 20 - 300 nm).
+One of the key reasons behind this is the enhanced permeability and retention effect observed with particles in a certain size range (typically 20–300 nm).
 Molecules in this range have been observed to preferentially accumulate in tumor tissue.
 When a tumor forms, it requires new blood vessels in order to fuel its growth; these new blood vessels in/near tumors have different properties as compared to regular blood vessels, such as poor lymphatic drainage and a disorganized, leaky vasculature.
 These factors lead to a significantly higher concentration of certain particles in a tumor as compared to the rest of the body.